Ph.D., M.Div., M.A. Vanderbilt University

 I believe that biblical narrative and poetry bring our deepest desires and secrets out of hiding, that modern Jewish fiction resuscitates what is dead within us, that midrash rhymes with honesty and imagination, that intertextuality is a jail-break from solitary confinement.
 I teach this literature convinced we survive what we need to through stories and poems, that we get better in the company of parable, metaphor, and liturgy.
 This is why I think, along with those ancient rabbis, that reading is a religious act, something we ought to do well and often.
 It's why I teach what I do and how.

-There are other things someone might want to know about me in an idle moment: what I've published, my research on intertextuality and biblical and modern poetry, what awards have come my way.
-I do care about these and welcome you to review my CV (DOC) for any of the particulars.
+There are other things someone might want to know about me in an idle moment: what I've published, my research on intertextuality and work as a poet, and what awards have come my way.
+I do care about these and welcome you to review my CV (DOC) and my poetry website for any of the particulars.
 But they do not matter as much as what I've said above or even that I can play Irish fiddle with passion and once upon a time knew how to stay in front of a hard-hit grounder, head down and eye on the ball.

 My courses currently taught include: